nanolith/mod_sepal/README.md

 This module provides a control device, `/dev/sepal_policy`, which can be used to control the policy for the given process.
 Policies can be implemented globally or per-descriptor.
-The common design is to make global policy highly restrictive, then add back special rules for individual descriptors.
+A common usage pattern is to make global policy highly restrictive, then add back special rules for individual descriptors.

 `mod_sepal` is a work in progress at this point, and is not ready for production